exercism/v3/languages/csharp/exercises/concept/inheritance/.meta/design.md

 - `classes`: know how to work with classes.
 - `constructors`: know how to work with constructors.
 - `strings`: know how to do basic string interpolation.
-- `numbers`: know how to compare numbers.
+- `boolean`: know how to use boolean logic.
 - `conditionals`: know how to do conditional logic.

 ## Representer